About this desk

 Our methodology

-Visa requirements, income thresholds, and fees are taken from the destination country's official immigration authority or consular website and timestamped to the date the post was last reviewed.
+Visa requirements, income thresholds, and fees come from the destination country's official immigration authority or consular site, stamped to the date the post was last reviewed.
 Every active route cited links back to its primary government source.
-The desk tracks the status of visa programmes month-to-month; when a scheme is suspended, restructured, or closed to new applicants, posts are updated in place rather than left stale.
-For legal questions specific to an individual application, the desk points readers to licensed immigration counsel rather than offering advice itself.
+We track programmes month to month.
+When a scheme is suspended, restructured, or closed to new applicants, the related posts are updated in place instead of left to go stale.
+For legal questions tied to an individual application, we send readers to licensed immigration counsel rather than guessing at answers ourselves.

 Sources we use

-Every figure cited in posts by this desk is traceable to one of the following primary sources:
+Every figure this desk cites can be traced back to one of these primary sources:

 Recent posts by this desk